Hermès, contemporary artisans since 1837

 • High-quality jobs

-As at 31 December 2023, Hermès employs 22,040 people, over 7,300 of whom are artisans.
-62% of employees work in France.
-Over the course of the year, 2,400 people have joined the Hermès community.
+As at 31 December 2024, Hermès employed 25,185 people, of whom 15,556 are based in France.
+Over 60% of employees work in France.
+Over the course of the year, 2,300 people have joined the community of Hermès men and women.
 Hermès objects are manufactured mainly in France, across 60 production and training sites located in 11 different regions.
-Hermès is looking to the future with confidence and continuing to expand its production capacity by opening new sites, each on a human scale and creating 300 jobs on average.
+Hermès is looking to the future with confidence and continuing to expand its production capacity by opening new sites, each on a human scale and creating 300 new jobs on average.

 • Hermès contributes to significantly regenerating the regions in which it opens production sites.
 The resulting local socio-economic development makes it possible to provide staff with comfortable working conditions combining proximity with stable employment.